zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 3. Download and install **PowerApps Studio** from the Microsoft store: <https://www.microsoft.com/en-us/store/p/powerapps/9nblggh5z8f3>.

-> **NOTE**: If you are unable to install PowerApps on the LabVM, you can run install it on your local machine and run the steps for this exercise there.
+> **Note**: If you are unable to install PowerApps on the LabVM, you can run install it on your local machine and run the steps for this exercise there.

 ### Task 2: Create new SQL connection